danbotspace/Documentation/docs/contribute.md

 `t{text goes here}`

 # Requirements
 Make sure after you make edits you go into /layout/summary.md and edit it to add your edited documents in it.
 A example is below.
+Can't figure out?
+Checkout /layout/summary.md for more examples or create a issue for help

 ```
     * *Your Docs Name*
     [Name that will show on sidebar](/path/to/docs)